 Our colleges are located across Europe’s most musically rich cities.
 As a BIMM student, you’ll immerse yourself in the same city as musical legends and the industry’s future game-changers.
 With inspiration all around, you’ll work with like-minded people to create tomorrow’s music industry.
 Here, BIMM Institute London student Hazel Smith takes you on a tour of her musical city.

 Best Things to See in London

-If you are one of the lucky freshers moving to London at the of Summer, here is a list of the best places you must see when you move in that keep the city alive and well.
+If you are one of the lucky freshers moving to London at the end of summer, here is a list of the best places you must see when you move in.
+These are what keep the city alive and well.

 Camden Market is also great with food.
-Near the river you’ll find the food stalls and can taste different food from around the world.
-If street food is your jam, also do check out the food market in Spitalfields, a bit more hipster of a vibe.
-Also, if you’re not scared off but the infamous rumour that claims British food isn’t tasty, do definitely go to your nearest gastropub and try a Shepherd’s pie, or a veggie roast on Sunday for you vegan peeps!
+Near the river, you’ll find the food stalls and can taste different food from around the world.
+If street food is your jam, also check out the food market in Spitalfields; a bit more hipster in vibe.
+Also, if you’re not scared off by the infamous rumour that claims British food isn’t tasty, do definitely go to your nearest gastropub and try a Shepherd’s pie, or a veggie roast on a Sunday for you vegan peeps!

 Ah, and before I forget.
-If you’re over 18, one place you’ll be at more than your own home during the year aside from campus: Spoons!
+If you’re over 18, one place you’ll be at more than your own home during the year aside from college: Spoons!
 Not from the UK?
-I’ll let you discover that on your own, it’s more fun this way!
+I’ll let you discover that on your own.
+It’s more fun that way!